php-runtime/runtime/src/bref/README.md

 ### Simplify serverless.yml

-The syntax `handler: lambda.php:App\Lambda\HelloWorld` might be a bit weird to write, but you may add an environment variable called `FALLBACK_CONTAINER_FILE` which includes the file to where we can get the PSR-11 container.
+The syntax `handler: bin/container.php:App\Lambda\HelloWorld` might be a bit weird to write, but you may add an environment variable called `FALLBACK_CONTAINER_FILE` which includes the file to where we can get the PSR-11 container.
 This may help the serverless.yml file to read more natually.